greatest-ape/aquatic/README.md

 - Install Rust with [rustup](https://rustup.rs/) (stable is recommended)
 - Install cmake with your package manager (e.g., `apt-get install cmake`)
-- Unless you're planning to only run the cross-platform mio based implementations, make sure locked memory limits are sufficient.
+- Unless you're planning to only run `aquatic_udp`, make sure locked memory limits are sufficient.
 You can do this by adding the following lines to `/etc/security/limits.conf`, and then logging out and back in:

 ```
 *    hard    memlock    512